coinjinja/slate/source/index.html.md

 ### Returns

-Returns a [ICO Update](#ico-update) if a valid ID was provided, and raises an error otherwise.
+Returns an [ICO Update](#ico-update) if a valid ID was provided, and raises an error otherwise.